Illinois Helps US Total Handle Reach Nearly $3.5B in November

 The Illinois November sports betting handle of $451 million for traditional handle and $447 million for completed events was an increase over October’s) $434.6 million, according to figures presented by Administrator Marcus Fruchter during Wednesday’s Illinois Gaming Board meeting.
 That brought the total wagered in the U.S. during November to around $3.46 billion, a 6% increase over the national handle in October of $3.267 billion.

-The sports betting numbers in Illinois continue to improve as Gov. JB Pritzer keeps remote registration in place.
+The numbers from Illinois online sportsbooks continue to improve as Gov. JB Pritzer keeps remote registration in place.
 The Illinois law requires in-person registration at casinos, but Pritzker has issued executive orders to suspend the requirement during the coronavirus pandemic.

 Illinois sports betting revenue in December was $41 million, down slightly from November’s $42.2 million.
 The state took in just over $6 million in taxes, according to Fruchter.
 In October, Illinois saw about $6.8 million in taxes.